 After I am hooded and have my photo taken, where do I go?

-You will return to the seating area where Aisle Directors will guide you to available seats.
-It is possible that you may not return to the same seat you had before the processional.
+You will return to the seating area where Aisle Directors will guide you to an available seat.
+It is likely that you may not return to the same seat you had before the processional.
 Please move purposefully and quickly.
 Any congestion on this end will impact other parts of the ceremony.
-Once seated, you will wait until the last person crosses the stage.
+Once seated, you will wait until the last person crosses the stage for closing remarks from Dean Morrison.